Alex Deans: Recognition

-In early 2014, Deans was one of twelve named as a "Future Leader under 25" by Maclean's magazine, described as an "elite group of young people who are outstanding in their fields."
-Deans' work was recognized by Governor General David Johnston in April of that year in a speech at the Milken Institute Global Conference Canadian CEO Dinner in Los Angeles, California.
+Deans' recognition began in early 2014 when he was one of twelve named as a "Future Leader under 25" by Maclean's magazine, described as an "elite group of young people who are outstanding in their fields."
+HIs wok was recognized by Governor General David Johnston in a speech at the Milken Institute Global Conference Canadian CEO Dinner in Los Angeles, California.
 Later that year, Deans won second prize at the Intel International Science and Engineering Fair in Los Angeles, California.
 The Lincoln Laboratory at MIT offered him naming rights to a minor planet at 16 years old.
-The iAid was named as one of the "Top 50 Ideas Worldwide for Technology in Health, Energy, and Medicine" that same year by a judging panel representing the Organization of American States.
+The iAid was named as one of the "Top 50 Ideas Worldwide for Technology in Health, Energy, and Medicine" by the Organization of American States.

-In June, the iAid began exhibiting at the Ontario Science Centre in the Weston Family Innovation Centre.
-In October, Deans became Royal Bank of Canada's official ambassador for its ChangeAgents program, partnering with Canadian band Hedley to promote the project.
-Deans spoke at several We Day events across Canada that year alongside Demi Lovato and Prime Minister Justin Trudeau to 160,000 youth, including in Toronto and Vancouver in a segment including Hedley and at Ottawa, Winnipeg, and Calgary.
-In 2015, Deans was awarded a Schulich Leader Scholarship to study Engineering at McGill University.
-In 2016 and 2017, Deans partnered with ACCO Brands and MeadWestvaco for a digital campaign with Five Star to promote creativity.
+iAid began exhibiting at the Ontario Science Centre in the Weston Family Innovation Centre.
+Deans became Royal Bank of Canada's official ambassador for its ChangeAgents program, partnering with the band Hedley to promote the project.
+Starting in 2015, Deans joined the WE Day stadium tour alongside Demi Lovato and Prime Minister Justin Trudeau, speaking to 200,000 youth, starting at the Scotiabank Arena.
+In 2017, Deans partnered with ACCO Brands and MeadWestvaco for a digital campaign with Five Star to promote creativity.

-In the summer of 2017, Deans spoke with Prince Harry and John Major at 10 Downing Street around developing the next generation of leaders.
+From 2018 to 2023, he has spoken publicly about developing leadership.
+He met with Prince Harry and John Major at 10 Downing Street around developing the next generation of leaders.
+He later gave TEDx talks in Monte Carlo and Frankfurt, among other European cities.

-Other Work
+Other work

+Deans was awarded a Schulich Leader Scholarship at McGill University and graduated in 2019 with a Bachelor of Chemical Engineering.
+He earned a Doctor of Medicine at the University of Western Ontario in 2023 and entered surgical training at Dalhousie University in Ophthalmology.